hpcleuven/VscDocumentation/source/compute/tier1-archive.rst

 Archive of Tier-1 Clusters
 ##########################

-The following Tier-1 clusters are old VSC clusters already decomissioned.
-Their documentation is kept for preservation and historical purposes.
+The following VSC Tier-1 clusters existed in the past but have since been wholy or partially decommissioned.
+Parts of their documentation are preserved for historical purposes.

 .. toctree::
    :maxdepth: 2

-   /leuven/old_hardware/breniac/breniac_hardware
+   /leuven/old_hardware/old_hardware_tier1